 However, buyers are not the only party that must pay fees at closing.

-This is normally around 6 percent of the sales price.
+For example, they may have a real estate agent’s commission to pay, which is normally around 6 percent of the sales price.

 Furthermore, not all costs associated with closing a real estate transaction are always paid at closing.

 Sometimes closing costs need to be paid upfront (i.e. before closing), and still others are negotiable altogether.